 pale pitcher plant, comes from the array of pale yellow to off-white flowers that bloom in mid

 Plants You Receive

 Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
-Pitchers are expected to reach 12 inches during their first season after division.
+Plants may need an additional growing season for pitchers to reach full size.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.